v-exec/Elyium/Writing.md

 The `name` is visible in the database/menu view.

-The `cover` image must be 500px x 500px, preferably in .png format.
+The `cover` image is the entity cover image, visible on the top of the screen when interacting with an entity.
+It must be 500px x 500px, preferably in .png format.
+Keep in mind, the image will be processed and showcased as an image composed of ASCII characters by using the image's pixel brightness.
+Test to see if the processed image is desirable, and modify the original image appropriately.

 The `animate` boolean determines whether the image will have the animated flickering ASCII bits.
 Due to Processing's inefficient text rendering, bright images create a lot of text and end up causing some lag, in which case it's best to leave `animate` to `false`.
 Also, some images simply don't look good animated, so feel free to turn off animation for those, as well. *NOTE*: `animate` takes a boolean value, therefore it must not have quotes `"` around it.